SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 communicating directly with the model.

 In the remainder of this chapter, we describe the game model in detail.
-If you want to move directly to building graphical elements using Bloc, you can find this model in the package `Bloc-MemoryGame`.
+If you want to move directly to building graphical elements using Bloc, this model is fully defined in the package.

 ### Reviewing the card model

 Let us start with the card model: a card is an object holding a symbol to be displayed, a state representing whether it is flipped or not, and an announcer that emits state changes.
 This object could also be a subclass of Model which already provides announcer management.

 ```
-Object << #MgdCardModel
+Object << #MGCardModel
 	slots: { #symbol . #flipped . #announcer};
 	tag: 'Model';
-	package: 'Bloc-MemoryGame'
+	package: 'Bloc-Memory'
 ```